SichengHe/research_progress/progress.md

     * Field inversion based ML is now incorporated into the DA FOAM package
     * There are some issues in the compressible flow (supersonic regime and shockwave capture issues)
     * Looks like our class of problems are picking up pace very quickly and we have a great topic to work on
+* **New math**: Resolvent analysis had some issues in the RAD formulae.
+Will discuss in meeting.
+These issues were fixed.
+* **New code**: Resolvent opt code was changed because of the RAD formula change.
+Opt code is complete and can now hande any objective function of interest.
+* **Roadblocks so far**: VS was unable to compile anything when invoking the standar libraries used in MDO-latex repos.
+Need to see why that is happening.
+* Need time till Friday to complete SVD paper write up (modified write up)
+* Issue with JAX/FD for the pfpu and pfpx step.
+Skipped this verification step as algorithm is working anyways.
+This step cannot be verified eitherways as mathematically, pfpx is different from dfdx.
+FD/CS/JAX will inevitably give us dfdu or dfdx, not pfpu and pfpx.
+RAD form did not work, maybe I made a mistake in understanding there.
+* Resolvent plot for \alpha and \omega: Laptop kept going out of memory for some reason.
+Will use the library PC for this today (07/31)